How to Schedule Automatic Shutdown on Windows 11

 Next, go to the Conditions tab.
 Uncheck “Start the task only if the computer is on AC power” and check “Wake the computer to run this task.”
 Click OK.

-You will be asked to enter your user account password to save these changes (This step requires admin privileges).
+You will be asked to enter your user account password to save these changes.
+You’ll need administrator permissions for this.

 Your task is now active!
 You will see it listed in the Task Scheduler library.